saibotsivad/json-schema-to-markdown/test/markdown/bare-array.md

 This schema is awesome.

-All array elements should be of type:
+All array elements must be of type:

 ## (string)